 Perhaps our most memorable ferry ride was between Helsinki, Finland and Tallinn, Estonia.
 The trip can be done in a couple of hours by hydrofoil or catamaran (the usual fare is $25, which makes it a popular day outing for Finns), but we took the Georg Ots, an enormous ferry that was once the only direct link between the Baltic states and the West.
 Most passengers sit inside, but we stayed on deck and watched the sun set over the Gulf of Finland.
 The special value of the Georg Ots is that, after docking in Helsinki at 11 p.m., one can book cabin space and sleep aboard.
-While this is not cheap ($20 per child, $40 per adult), it includes a massive breakfast and saves an expensive night’s lodging in Finland.
+While this is not cheap, it includes a massive breakfast and saves an expensive night’s lodging in Finland.

 Land Transport.
 The days of the Baltic express train may be limited.
 As of this writing, there are no trains at all between Riga and Tallinn.
 However, connections can still be made between St. Petersburg and Warsaw from both Tallinn and Riga.
-We took an overnight train from Vilnius, Lithuania to Riga (the entire trip ran $6 for kids and $12 for adults) and had a great time.
+We took an overnight train from Vilnius, Lithuania to Riga and had a great time.
 Be prepared for Soviet-era service.
 We booked a four-berth compartment, which included clean linen.
 Space is a bit tight, but this was easily outweighed by the joy of rattling through tiny, sleeping stations.

 Car rental is possible as well, but expensive.
-Expect to pay $100 per day in Scandinavia and $50 per day in Lithuania.
-On the Estonian island of Saaremaa we found a garage renting Russian-made Moskvich cars for only $20 per day.
+Expect to pay at least $100 per day in Scandinavia and $50 per day in Lithuania.
+On the Estonian island of Saaremaa we found a garage renting Russian-made Moskvich cars.
 As the island has lots of remote sites of interest, the car allowed us to see a great many things that would otherwise have been inaccessible.
 Plus, there were so many empty dirt roads that the boys got to try driving the car.
 Now that was a hit!

 Lodging Options.
 In Sweden or Finland consider staying at a youth hostel.
-Most offer family rooms, and at $15-$20 per night per person, this may be your cheapest option.
-On Gotland, try rooming in a private home ($75-$100 per night for four).
+Most offer family rooms may be your cheapest option.
+On Gotland, try rooming in a private home.

 In the Baltic states prices drop considerably.
 Costs for homestays averaged $50 per night for the four of us and generally included huge and varied breakfasts.
 The chance to choose between stepping outside our door into the heart of Vilnius’ old town or sniffing the sea air with the local kids on the Curonian spit was ideal.
 In Tallinn we stayed in the “family suite” of a three-room hotel on the top of Toompea, the upper portion of the old walled city.
 Otherwise, we stayed in private homes or apartments.